This delicious pumpkin pecan cake is glazed with a sugar bourbon glaze and garnished with sugared pecans. Perfect substitute for pumpkin pie!

 Preheat oven to 350 degrees.
 Grease and flour and 10- to 12-cup tube or bundt pan.

-In a medium mixing bowl, sift together flour, baking powder, ginger, cinnamon, salt, baking soda, nutmeg, and cloves.
+In a large mixing bowl, sift together flour, baking powder, ginger, cinnamon, salt, baking soda, nutmeg, and cloves.

 In a separate bowl, mix together buttermilk, bourbon, and vanilla.